-Design of embedded systems, through new methodologies like co-design approach, system-in-a-chip and ASIC solutions, implies the demand for specific architectural knowledge by computer engineers.
-Actual computer systems and/or commercial design tools are generally not suitable to be used as didactic tools and to present the basic concepts of architecture design in both basic and advanced Computer Engineering courses.
-Their structure is often too much complex and usually prevents the detection of all the events occurring in the activity of the machine; moreover, the high number and frequency of these events may require a too expensive acquisition system or, also, several events may not be directly observable, since they occur within the chip.
-As a result, one cannot generally obtain an accurate, step-by-step observation of the internal events occurring in a system.
-This inadequacy can be particularly true in respect to the emerging co-design technologies for the development of embedded applications.
+The idea of building this environment came up from the observation that actual computer systems and/or commercial design tools are generally not suitable to be used as didactic tools and to present the basic concepts of architecture design in both basic and advanced Computer Engineering courses.
+Their structure is often too complex and usually prevents the detection of all the events occurring in the activity of the machine.
+Moreover, the high number and frequency of these events may require a too expensive acquisition system or, also, several events may not be directly observable, since they occur within the chip.